 It is not necessary to run OpenShift on top of OpenStack, but they can go hand in hand if you desire to.
 Much the same way as you would allocate VPS across various data centers using your cloud service provider, install OpenShift on them and then start working on your apps, you can do the same on OpenStack.

 In fact, you can segregate applications into running between a public cloud service (like AWS) and your private cloud (built using OpenStack).
 OpenShift will make sure that the parts of your app that you wish keep private (for example user data) stays on your private cloud.
 This is easily achieved by specifying OpenStack to run data store related pods on the private nodes.
+The other remaining load can be handled by the public cloud.

 Both the projects are great initiatives by Red Hat Inc. and they make sure that Microsoft, Google and Amazon should look out for competitors instead of having a free reign on the cloud market.